 How to Flip a Class

-There are many ways to flip a class, and you can even try a partial flip, where certain aspects of the course retain their traditional flavor.
-In any case, instructors typically assign reading and recorded lectures (via Tegrity) for homework, and then students complete a variety of active, high-level tasks in class.
+There are many ways to flip a class, and you can even try a partial flip, where aspects of a course retain their traditional flavor (i.e., some units are lecture-based, others activity-based).
+In any case, instructors typically assign reading and recorded lectures for homework, and then students complete a variety of active, high-level tasks in class.